Munier Choudhury: Death

 After the Pakistani army crackdown in 1971 in the University of Dhaka area from which Chowdhury escaped like many, he moved to his parents' house, near Hatirpool.
 On 14 December 1971, he, along with a large number of Bengali intellectuals, educators, doctors and engineers, were kidnapped from their houses and later tortured and executed by the Pakistan Army and its Bengali collaborators Al-Badr and Al-Shams.
 According to a witness, Choudhury was last seen in Physical Training College in Mohammadpur Thana, Dhaka where his fingers were mutilated.
 His dead body could not be identified.

 On 18 July 2013, Asif Munier Chowdhury Tonmoy, a son of Choudhury, made the statement before the International Crimes Tribunal-2.
 According to his testimony, Chowdhury Mueen-Uddin, a Muslim leader based in London, and Ashrafuz Zaman Khan, based in the United States, were directly involved in abduction, forced disappearance and killing of Choudhury.
-On 3 November the same year, both of them were sentenced in absentia after the court found that they were involved in the abduction and murders of 18 people – nine Dhaka University teachers including Choudhury, six journalists and three physicians – in December 1971.
+On 3 November, the same year, both of them were sentenced in absentia after the court found that they were involved in the abduction and murders of 18 people – nine Dhaka University teachers including Choudhury, six journalists and three physicians – in December 1971.

 Personal life

-Choudhury was married to Lily Choudhury.
-Together they had three sons, Ahmed Munier, Ashfaque Munier (Mishuk) and Asif Munier.
+Choudhury was married to Lily Choudhury (1928–2021).
+Together, they had three sons, Ahmed Munier, Ashfaque Munier (Mishuk) and Asif Munier.
 Ashfaq was a cinematographer.
 Ahmed is retired and previously worked for UN missions in Africa.
 Asif is a human rights activist and works in the development sector.
 He was a founder member of Projonmo Ekattor, a human rights group.

-Choudhury's notable siblings include actress Ferdousi Mazumder, National Professor Kabir Chowdhury (d.
-2011), columnist Shamsher Choudhury (d.
-2012), language activist Nadera Begum (d.
-2013) and the first Bengali Cadet to be awarded Sowrd of Honour at Pakistan Military Academy, Lt.
-Colonel Abdul Qayyum (d.
-2013).
+Choudhury's notable siblings include actress Ferdousi Mazumder, National Professor Kabir Chowdhury (1923- 2011), columnist Shamsher Choudhury (died 2012), language activist Nadera Begum (died 2013) and the first Bengali Cadet to be awarded Sowrd of Honour at Pakistan Military Academy, Lt.
+Colonel Abdul Qayyum (died 2013).

 Legacy

 Since 1989, a Bangladeshi theater troupe named Theatre has been conferring theater personalities for their contribution to the performing art form with Munier Chowdhury Shammanona award.
 Bangla Academy confers Shaheed Munier Choudhury Memorial Award to book publishing houses for the merit of quality of printing and aesthetic values.
 Central Road, the street in Dhaka where Choudhury lived, was renamed to Shaheed Munier Chowdhury Road.
 In 1991, on the 20th anniversary of Bangladesh's independence, the government issued a commemorative stamp featuring Choudhury.

-On November 27, 2020, Google celebrated his 95th birthday with a Google Doodle.
+On 27 November 2020, Google celebrated his 95th birthday with a Google Doodle.